Millis History, Family Crest & Coats of Arms

 The surname Millis was first found in Devon where they held a family seat from ancient times as Lords of the Manor of Melhuish in that shire, some say, well before the Norman Conquest of England in 1066 A.D.
 The original name of the village was Melewis.
 Conjecturally the family name is descended from Hugh of Rennes, holder of the village of Melhuish from Baldwin, Sheriff of Devon at the time of the taking of the Domesday Book Survey in 1086 A.D.

-Important Dates for the Millis family
+Early History of the Millis family

 This web page shows only a small excerpt of our Millis research.
 Another 69 words (5 lines of text) covering the years 1350, 1527, and 1643 are included under the topic Early Millis History in all our PDF Extended History products and printed products wherever possible.